Voulz/VB-Outliner/README.md

 Feel free to propose updates to make it better for everyone.`*

 ## Informations
 I didn't know how to change the Default Outlining, so I created a new Outlining on top of the existing one.
+There might be better options.

 ## Known Issues
 * Visual Studio might crash in unexpected cases.
 I added a lot of Try Catch, but it might still happen.